-The DVB Project develops specifications for digital television systems, which are turned into standards by international standards bodies such as ETSI or CENELEC.
-It does so through collaboration of its Members in numerous Working Groups.
-Once specifications have become standards, they are promoted for international adoption and utilisation.
+The DVB Project develops specifications for digital television systems through collaboration of its Members in numerous working groups.
+The specifications are turned into standards by international standards bodies such as ETSI or CENELEC.
+Once specifications have become standards, they are promoted for international adoption and implementation.

 How DVB standards are developed